Createdd/Writing/articles/StockMarketChart.md

 - Import jquery in ES6: https://stackoverflow.com/questions/37213647/es6-code-not-working-with-jquery
 - Provide jquery plugin in webpack config: https://github.com/erikras/react-redux-universal-hot-example/issues/596

+#### React, Redux, React-vis

+This time I wanted to use [react-vis](https://github.com/uber/react-vis) for visualizing the chart.
+It is a visualization library based on D3 and developed by Uber.
+To summarize and quote their docs:

+> A collection of react components to render common data visualization charts, such as line/area/bar charts, heat maps, scatterplots, contour plots, pie and donut charts, sunbursts, radar charts, parallel coordinates, and tree maps.

+Some notable features:

+- Simplicity. react-vis doesn't require any deep knowledge of data visualization libraries to start building your first visualizations.
+- Flexibility. react-vis provides a set of basic building blocks for different charts.
+For instance, separate X and Y axis components.
+This provides a high level of control of chart layout for applications that need it.
+- Ease of use.
+The library provides a set of defaults which can be overridden by the custom user's settings.
+- Integration with React. react-vis supports the React's lifecycle and doesn't create unnecessary nodes.

+Some practical issues I came across and solved were:

+- Make react-vis chart responsive: https://github.com/uber/react-vis/issues/262
+- To use gradients in react-vis properly, make sure tu include them in the Plot and adapt the reference points: http://uber.github.io/react-vis/#/documentation/general-principles/colors
+- Use LineSeries instead of LineMarkSeries for better performance: http://uber.github.io/react-vis/#/documentation/series-reference/line-series

+___
+At this point the app was already pretty nice.
+Now I had to check the last User Story, which is to display real-life changes using a "web socket" backend.
+___

+## Backend

 ## Useful links & credits
 - [📄 "Begin"](afgafgadgads)